Ricky Nelson: "Garden Party" and comeback

-In 1972, Nelson reached the Top 40 one last time with "Garden Party," a song he wrote in disgust after a Richard Nader Oldies Concert at Madison Square Garden where the audience booed, perhaps against some unrelated police action.
-However, Nelson may have felt that the reason was because he was playing new songs instead of just his old hits.
-When he performed The Rolling Stones' "Honky Tonk Women," there was booing, said to be against police and not him.
-He was watching the rest of the performance on a TV monitor backstage until Richard Nader finally convinced Nelson to return to the stage and play his "oldies."
-He returned to the stage and played his "oldies" and the audience responded with applause, according to Deborah Nader, President of Richard Nader Entertainment.
-He wanted to record an album featuring original material, but the single was released before the album because Nelson had not completed the entire Garden Party album yet.
+In 1972, Nelson reached the Top 40 one last time with "Garden Party," a song he wrote in disgust after a 1971 Richard Nader Oldies Concert at Madison Square Garden where the audience booed.
+Nelson thought it was directed at him — either because he sported long hair and wore "mod" clothing, or perhaps because he chose to play a song that was not one of his earlier hits.

+When Nelson sang The Rolling Stones' "Country Honk" (a country version of "Honky Tonk Women"), there was booing from the crowd.
+Though some reports say the booing was directed at security breaking up a fight in the back of the audience, Nelson interpreted it as disapproval of his new look and sound.
+Upset, he went backstage and watched the rest of the show on a TV monitor until Richard Nader convinced him to return to the stage and play his "oldies."
+He did so, and the audience responded with applause, according to Deborah Nader, President of Richard Nader Entertainment.
+However, Nelson then left the building and did not appear onstage for the finale.

+He wanted to record an album featuring original material, but Garden Party was released as a single before the album was completed.
 "Garden Party" reached No. 6 on the Billboard Hot 100 and no. 1 on the Billboard Adult Contemporary chart and was certified as a gold single.
-The second single released from the album was "Palace Guard" which peaked at No. 65.
+The second single released from the album was "Palace Guard", which peaked at No. 65.

-In 1973, MCA Records, whose parent company MCA Inc. had owned American Decca since 1962, ceased the label's operations, and transferred Nelson (and many other Decca artists) to its roster.
+In 1973, MCA Records, whose parent company MCA Inc. had owned American Decca since 1962, ceased the label's operations and transferred Nelson (and many other Decca artists) to its roster.
 His comeback was short-lived, and Nelson's band soon resigned.
 MCA wanted Nelson to have a producer on his next album.
-A new band was formed by Lindy Goetz, then a promotion person at MCA Records.
-Nelson's band moved to Aspen and changed their name to "Canyon."
+A new band was formed by Lindy Goetz, then a promoter for MCA Records.
+The band moved to Aspen and changed their name to "Canyon."
 Nelson and the new Stone Canyon Band began to tour for the Garden Party album.
-Nelson still played nightclubs and bars, but he soon advanced to higher-paying venues because of the success of Garden Party.
+Nelson still played nightclubs and bars, but soon advanced to higher-paying venues because of the single's success.

-In 1974, MCA was unsure as to what to do with the former teen idol.
-Albums like Windfall failed to have an impact.
-Nelson became an attraction at theme parks like Knott's Berry Farm and Disneyland.
-He also started appearing in minor roles on television shows.

-Nelson tried to score another hit but did not have any luck with songs like "Rock and Roll Lady."
-With seven years to go on his contract, MCA dropped him from the label.
+In 1974, MCA was unsure about what to do with the former teen idol.
+Albums such as Windfall failed to have an impact.
+Nelson became an attraction at theme parks like Knott's Berry Farm and Disneyland, and also started appearing in minor TV roles.
+He tried to score another hit, but had no luck with songs such as "Rock and Roll Lady."
+With seven years to go on Nelson's contract, MCA dropped him.